 Medieval Drama: the dinner-theater of late Medieval Europe!
 Once considered merely the poor (and distant!) relation of Shakespearean Theater, Medieval drama has now emerged as a vibrant field of study in its own right.
-We will explore conflicting theories concerning the origin and development of Medieval drama, examine its social roles, discuss issues of text and performance, and compare the relative merits of "good literature" and "good drama".
-We will read examples drawn from a variety of genres of drama, and we will view performances of several plays on videotape and DVD.
-This course will combine classroom lecture and discussion, independent research, a great deal of collaborative work, and the staging of a Medieval play.
-We will stage our own version of a side-splitting yet thought-provoking show during the final week of the term; our production in the College Chapel will combine the Wakefield Offering of the Magi with the Second Shepherd's Pagent, two plays concerning the Christmas Season which combine lofty content with low-brow humor; sacred meets profane as you've never seen it before!
-Book your tickets now!
+We will explore conflicting theories concerning the origin and development of Medieval drama, examine its social roles, discuss issues of text and performance, and compare the relative merits of "good literature" and "good drama."
+We will read examples drawn from a variety of genres of drama, and we will view recorded performances of several plays.
+This course will combine classroom lecture and discussion, independent research, a great deal of collaborative work, and the production of a Medieval play.
+We will stage our own versions of the Chester Nativity Play and Play of the Shepherds during the final week of the term; our Christmas pageant in the College Chapel will combine religious reverence with fun folklore, silly humor, and biting social commentary; sacred meets secular as you've never seen before!
+Merry Medieval!!
+Book your tickets now!!!